InPersonAnalysis/customer_review_capston/README.md

 3. Navigate to your Account page (click top-right profile picture)
 4. API section on the Kaggle Account page.
 5. Scroll down to the API section and click Create New API Token
-6. Save kaggle.json to the file path displayed in the OSError message given when attempting to import kaggle **Acquisition Files:**
+6. Save kaggle.json to (/Users/<username>/.kaggle/) or in the OSError message given when attempting to import kaggle.
+**Acquisition Files:**